thatdocslady/stgovirt.github.io/source/release/3.5.2/index.html.md

 authors: pkliczewski, sandrobonazzola
 wiki_category: Documentation
 wiki_title: OVirt 3.5.2 Release Notes
-wiki_revision_count: 19
+wiki_revision_count: 6
-wiki_last_updated: 2015-05-06
+wiki_last_updated: 2015-03-04
 ---

 # OVirt 3.5.2 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release as of April 28th, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release candidate as of February 27, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
-This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).
+This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7, CentOS 7 (or similar).

 To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/Category:Releases).
 For a general overview of oVirt, read [ the Quick Start Guide](Quick_Start_Guide) and the [about oVirt](about oVirt) page.